JonasGroeger/jetbrains-ppa/README.md

-# Inofficial Jetbrains PPA
+# Unofficial Jetbrains PPA
 [![Build](https://github.com/JonasGroeger/jetbrains-ppa/actions/workflows/build.yml/badge.svg)](https://github.com/JonasGroeger/jetbrains-ppa/actions/workflows/build.yml)

-This is the inofficial Jetbrains PPA which you can use to get the latest and greatest products from Jetbrains.
+This is the unofficial Jetbrains PPA which you can use to get the latest and greatest products from Jetbrains.

 Currently, the following packages are supported and automatically updated using [GitHub Actions](https://github.com/JonasGroeger/jetbrains-ppa/actions).